rafsun-riad/uv-test-django/README.md

 project-initialize.bat

-## For rest of the commands you can use the following commands
+## For rest you can use the following commands

 ```bash